 Clarence's Renslow grandmother has ancestors from Vermont and Massachusetts who probably fought in the Revolutionary War.
 Her parents fled Minnesota after the Dakota War of 1862 and went back to Massachusetts for a decade before returning when Minnesota was a little tamer.

 The entire tree is American; except for the Waldrons, nobody has researched their European roots (yet!)
 A couple of the branches have not even reached the original immigrant yet.

 The four major lines are Clarence's grandparents' names: Stewart, Renslow/Ranslow, Waldron and Martins.
 They are identified by colored trees:

 -- Martins family

-Thanks to all the cousins who are working on various aspects of these families: Shirley Martins Housh for the Martins, the Renslow/Ranslow researchers and mailing list including Charlotte Falkowski and Paul van Buren, Ron Waldron and all the Waldron researchers, Don Dale and various Stewart and Kling researchers, plus all my collaborative near- (and far-!) cousins.
+Thanks go to all the cousins who are working on various aspects of these families: Shirley Martins Housh for the Martins, the Renslow/Ranslow researchers and mailing list including Charlotte Falkowski and Paul van Buren, Ron Waldron and all the Waldron researchers, Don Dale and various Stewart and Kling researchers, plus all my collaborative near- (and far-!) cousins.